-Although there is no sure fire way to keep them out of your yard, you can follow some simple steps to keep them from multiplying.
+Although there is no sure-fire way to keep them out of your yard, you can follow some simple steps to prevent them from multiplying.

-- Clean bird baths every few days and replace with fresh water.
+- Clean birdbaths every few days and replace them with fresh water.

 - Keep ponds aerated or stocked with fish.
 They prefer quiet, non-flowing water for egg-laying.

 - Put up a bat house.
 Bats can eat up to 1,000 mosquitos per hour.